matrix-org/sliding-sync/room_list.md

 The purpose of this API is to:
  - provide the client with a list of room IDs sorted based on some useful sort criteria.
 Critically, the data used to sort these rooms  _is told to the client_ so they can continue to sort rooms as live streaming data comes in.
- - Track a list of room IDs the client is interested in, for feeding into other APIs automagically.
-This saves bandwidth as the full list of room IDs don't need to be constantly sent back and forth.
+ - Track the list of room IDs the client is interested in, for feeding into other APIs automagically.
+   *This list is called the "**active set**".* This saves bandwidth as the full list of room IDs don't need to be constantly sent back and forth.
  - provide **exactly** the information about a room ID to populate room summary without having to track the entire room state.

+At present, the client needs to know the room IDs of the top-level spaces the client is joined to first if they wish to make use of the Spaces functionality in this API.
+This can get these space room IDs via [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946).

 This stream is paginatable.
 The first "initial" sync always returns a paginated response to seed the client with data initially.
 This is **pagination mode**.